chaeMil/virgil-sdk-java-android/README.md

 ## Usage Examples

-Before start practicing with the usage examples be sure that the SDK is configured.
+Before starting practicing with the usage examples, make sure that the SDK is configured.
 Check out our [SDK configuration guides][_configure_sdk] for more information.

 #### Generate and publish user's Cards with Public Keys inside on Cards Service
 Use the following lines of code to create and publish a user's Card with Public Key inside on Virgil Cards Service: